NCERT Class 10 Science Chapter 4 Notes Carbon and its Compounds- Download PDF Notes

 Ethanol

-Ethanol is commonly called alcohol, it is a good solvent which is soluble in water also and is used as medicine to treat cough.
+Ethanol is commonly called alcohol, is a good solvent that is soluble in water and is used as a medicine to treat cough.

 Reactions of Ethanol: